WTTJ/welcome-bits/README.md

 - Too sensitive:
 Comparison is done pixel by pixel, so results are sometimes random.
 A threshold could be implemented to reduce the sensibility but it could hide true anomalies.
 - Limited debugging:
-Differential snapshops are useful to indicate that there is an issue but thet are not clear enough to help with the analysis of the difference.
+Differential snapshops are useful to indicate that there is an issue but they are not clear enough to help with the analysis of the difference.

 ### A concrete example on the breadcrumb component
 - The visual test is executed for each line of the table and will then modify the application design: